christian-korneck/flamenco-temp1/README.md

 sudo snap install node --classic --channel=16
 ```

-This also gives you the Yarn package manager, which can be used to install web dependencies and build the frontend files.
+This also gives you the Yarn package manager, which can be used to install web dependencies and build the frontend files via:

 ```
-cd web/app
-yarn install
+make webapp
 ```

 Then run the frontend development server with:
 ```
-yarn run dev --host
+yarn --cwd web/app run dev --host
 ```

 The `--host` parameter is optional but recommended.
 The downside is that it